-The consolidated entity holds participating interests in a number of mining and explorations tenements.
+The company currently has no exploration interests, however it had previously held participating interests in a number of mining and explorations tenements.
 The various authorities granting such tenements require the tenement holder to comply with the terms of the grant of the tenement and all directions given to it under those terms of the tenement.
-There have been no known breaches of the tenement conditions, and no such breaches have been notified by any government agency during the year ended 30 June 2016.
+There have been no known breaches of the tenement conditions, and no such breaches have been notified by any government agency during the year ended 30 June 2017.

 Information on directors

 Name: Mr Christopher Martin

 Title: Non-Executive Director

-Qualifications: BBus, Bank & Finance
+Qualifications: BBus, Banking & Finance

-Experience and expertise: Mr Martin has a Bachelor of Business (Banking & Finance), and over 20 years' experience in the equities markets.
-He has acted as an independent Consultant to Argo Exploration Ltd since its inception.
+Experience and expertise: Mr Martin has a Bachelor of Business (Banking & Finance), and over 20 years experience in the equities markets.
+He has acted as an independent Consultant to

+Argo Exploration Ltd since its inception.

-Other current directorships: Nil
+Other current directorships: Nil Former directorships (last 3 years): Nil

+Special responsibilities: Member of the Audit Committee Interests in shares: 23,820,000 ordinary shares

+Interests in options: Nil Interests in rights: Nil

+Name: Mr Justin Hondris Title: Non-Executive Director

+Qualifications: BBus

+Experience and expertise: Justin Hondris has over 20 years corporate experience in areas including international capital markets, private equity investment and institutional equities in both Australia and Europe.
+He is a director of Pantheon Resources Plc (AIM listed).

+Other current directorships: Pantheon Resources Pic, Executive Director

 Former directorships (last 3 years): Nil

-Special responsibilities: Member of the Audit Committee

-Interests in shares: 23,820,000 ordinary shares

-Interests in options: Nil

-Interests in rights: Nil

-Name: Mr Justin Hondris

-Title: Non-Executive Director

-Qualifications: BBus, ASIA

-Experience and expertise: Justin Hondris brings over 20 years business experience in international capital markets, venture capital investment and analysis, institutional stockbroking and corporate advisory both in Australia and Europe.
-He is a director of Pantheon Resources Plc (AIM listed).
-He holds a Bachelor of Business and previously qualified as a chartered accountant and an Associate of the Securities Institute of Australia, and is also a past member of Chartered Secretaries Australia, although he is no longer an active member of these organisations.

-Other current directorships: Pantheon Resources Plc, Executive Director

-Former directorships (last 3 years):

-Special responsibilities: Chair of Audit Committee

-Interests in shares: 13,400,000 ordinary shares Nil
+Special responsibilities: Chair of Audit Committee Interests in shares: 13,400,000 ordinary shares

-Interests in options: Interests in rights: Nil
+Interests in options: Nil Interests in rights: Nil

-interests in lights.

-Name: Mr Andrew Van Der Zwan

-Title: Non-Executive Director
+Name: Mr Andrew Van Der Zwan Title: Non-Executive Director

 Qualifications: BA Chemical Engineering (with Honours)

 Experience and expertise: Andrew has 28 years' engineering and commercial experience, both locally and internationally.
 He was a Non-Executive Director of Gulfx Ltd for 2 years, Managing Director of MRG Metals for 2 years and remains on the Board of MRG today.
 He was employed in various senior positions within the worldwide operations of Exxon Mobil for 18 years.

-Other current directorships: MRG Metals Limited, Titan Energy Ltd (appointed 2 April 2014)
+Other current directorships: MRG Metals Limited

-Former directorships (last 3 years):
+Former directorships (last 3 years): Titan Energy Ltd (resigned 30 April 2016)

 Interests in shares: 15,495,773 ordinary shares

-Interests in options: Nil

-Interests in rights: Nil
+Interests in options: Nil Interests in rights: Nil